-There are many benefits of couples therapy before marriage and newly engaged couples are taking advantage.
+There are many benefits of attending couples therapy before marriage, and newly engaged couples are taking advantage of this.
 Pre-marriage counseling can help couples communicate, discuss past issues, learn to solve problems effectively, and even get to know one another better.

-This also speaks volumes of the marriage counseling success rate.
-Don’t wait until your marriage is in trouble before seeking counseling.
+This also speaks volumes to the marriage counseling success rate.
+Don’t wait until your marriage is in trouble before seeking out counseling.
 Instead, learn to communicate, get to know one another on a deeper level, and prevent potential problems in the future.

-There are several benefits of marriage counseling.
+There are several benefits to marriage counseling.
 If you have questions in your head like “Is couples counseling worth it?”
-“Does couples therapy help?”, below are the reasons why counseling for engaged coupes is necessary.
+“Does couples therapy help?”Below are the reasons why counseling for engaged couples is necessary.

 Learning to cope with the past can give you a better idea of how to react and respond to certain circumstances with your spouse.
-Children of divorce, for example, maybe more likely to have anirrational fear of infidelity or abandonment.
+For example, children of divorce may be more likely to have an irrational fear of infidelity or abandonment.

 3. Get to know one another

 It’s safe to say that you probably believe you know your partner very well if you are about to get married.